Abhilash0086/Medicloud/README.md

 # Medicloud

 This project is a cloud-based service designed to integrate and centralize medical reports from various hospitals across India.
 The service provides patients with easy and secure access to their medical records using a unique ID.
+[Click Here](https://youtu.be/5GAIQ_0Sk7A)

 # Features